 For purposes of subsequent measurement, financial assets are classified in three categories:

-After initial measurement, such financial assets are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.
+After initial measurement, financial assets meeting these criteria are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.

-Debt instruments included within the FVOCI category are measured initially as well as at each reporting date at fair value.
-Fair value movements are recognised in other comprehensive income (OCI).
+Debt instruments meeting these criteria are included within the FVOCI category and are measured initially as well as at each reporting date at fair value.
+Fair value movements are recognized in other comprehensive income (OCI).
 However, interest income, impairment losses and reversals and foreign exchange gain or loss are recognised in the statement of profit and loss.
 On derecognition of the asset, cumulative gain or loss previously recognised in other comprehensive income is reclassified from the equity to statement of profit and loss.
 Interest earned whilst holding fair value through other comprehensive income debt instrument is reported as interest income using the EIR method.

-Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVOCI, is classified as at FVTPL.
+Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVOCI, is classified as at FVTPL.

-In addition, the Company may elect to designate a debt instrument, which otherwise meets amortised cost or FVOCI criteria, as at FVTPL.
-However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch’).
+In addition, the Company may elect to designate a debt instrument, which otherwise meets amortized cost or FVOCI criteria, as at FVTPL.
+However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as

 Any equity instrument in the scope of Ind AS 109 are is measured at fair value.
 Equity instruments which are held for trading and contingent consideration recognised by an acquirer in a business combination to which Ind AS 103 applies are classified as at FVTPL.